Vehicle Search with a Warrant in CaliforniaOver 20 Years Fighting Injustice

 Often, a client will ask us how police searched their car without a warrant.
 Time and time again, that is the case.
 Whenever you drive, whatever you have in that car, you can be subject to a search without a warrant.
 In the state of California, there are certain exceptions to the search warrant requirement.
 There are also a number of those exceptions that apply to your car.

-Contact West Coast Defense today for your free consultation.
+Contact West Coast Defense today for your free consultation with a criminal defense lawyer.

 Allowing the Right to Search Your Vehicle